On the growth of nonconvex functionals at strict local minimizers: Abstract

 \section{Abstract}

 We give new characterizations of growth conditions at strict local minimizers.
 The main characterizations are a variant of the so-called tilt stability property and an analog of the classical Polyak--\L{}ojasiewicz condition, where the gradient is replaced by linear perturbations.
-As a consequence, we derive a tilting principle that relates the stability of minimizers under linear perturbations to their stability under nonlinear ones.